cbsinteractive/Bento4-VFrag/Source/C++/Apps/Mp4Fragment/README.md

 When a request comes in for a fragment or sequence, look it up (i.e. store the JSON in a database indexed by contentID-TrackID-Segment Numer.)
 Grab the data from the *original* file at the specified offsets, preferably in one byte range request covering the entire set of offset-size combinations.
 In a loop, memmove them down to form a single contiguous chunk, and serve it.

+Note that while you can reuse the moov atom from the source file, it won't necessarily be the same size as Bento would create in the fMP4, due to compatibility flags and other additions.
+The ftyp atom, for example, is re-created rather than copied.